Living With Type 2

 In This Article

 Diabetes affects about 9.3% of the population in the United States.
-If you are reading this, chances are you are affected, or you know someone who has diabetes.
-Diabetes can be of two types: Type 1 where the body does not produce insulin, and Type 2, in which the insulin produced is unable to keep blood sugar levels in check.
+If you are reading this, chances are you are affected, or you know someone who has diabetes. meditation for diabetes can be of two types: Type 1 where the body does not produce insulin, and Type 2, in which the insulin produced is unable to keep blood sugar levels in check.

 To understand how stress and diabetes are linked, let’s go back to the basic human response towards a fight-or-flight situation.
 Dr. Madhavi Kathpal, who has been in medical practice for more than two decades and is a meta-medicine expert, says it best.
 “When you are stressed, be it from getting up late for work, missing a flight, or even something as common as making a mistake, the body feels threatened and acts as if it’s under attack from a wild animal.
 This primal instinct pushes it to find resources to create the energy needed to tackle the situation.
 The stress hormone called cortisol is elevated, which further signals the liver to release stored sugar into the bloodstream.”